Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 1.17.
 Write a program that read and display your name 1.18.
-Write a program that read and display a line of text
+Write a program that read and display a line of text 1.19.
+Write a program that read any date in the format DD/MM/YYYY and displays day, month and year separately 1.20.
+Write a program that read any date in the format DD-MM-YYYY and displays day, month and year separately 1.21